Best iMac iMore 2021

 Get your boss to buy you this one -- or get it yourself if you're the boss!

-For 2020, we recommend the iMac 5K, which includes lots of great features for everyone in your household, and most professional buyers.
-The model is available at three price points, starting with the entry-level version that includes a 3.0GHz 6-core 8th-generation Intel Core i5 processor with a Turbo Boost up to 4.1GHz, 8GB 2666MHz DDR4 memory, Radeon Pro 570X with 4GB of GDDR5 memory, and 1TB Fusion Drive storage.
-If you can, upgrade the memory to the maximum and enjoy!
+For 2020, we consider the iMac 5K (2020) the best iMac of the year, which includes lots of great features for everyone in your household, and most professional buyers.
+The model is available at three price points, starting with the entry-level version that includes a 3.1GHz 6-Core 10th-generation Intel Core i5 processor with Turbo Boost up to 4.5GHz, 8GB 2666MHz DDR4 memory, configurable up to 128GB, Radeon Pro 5300 with 4GB of GDDR6 memory, and 256GB SSD storage.
+If you can, upgrade the memory to the maximum and enjoy it!

 Credits — The team that worked on this guide

 Bryan M. Wolfe is a dad who loves technology, especially anything new from Apple.
-Penn State (go Nittany Lions) graduate here, also a huge fan of the New England Patriots.
+Penn State (go Nittany Lions) graduate here, also a huge fan of the New England Patriots even without the quarterback that will no longer be named!.
 Thanks for reading. @bryanmwolfe

 We may earn a commission for purchases using our links.
 Learn more.